 The first step is to be sure that Google is aware of your site and its various pages in the first place.
 You can check this very easily by searching your website in Google to view your site indexing.

 In this example, we asked Google how many pages of the site called “mysite.com” are indexed and it returned 66,100 individual pages.

-- Readability – Is the copy legible, broken up into easy to scan sections, well-written, informative?
+- Readability – Is the copy legible, broken up into easy-to-scan sections, well-written, and informative?
 Google wants to suggest pages that will make the search user happy to be sure your page is easy to read and informative.

-- Originality – If your page is a copy of someone else’s, you’ll actually get penalized and other pages within your site may even suffer.
+- Originality – If your page is a copy of someone else’s work, you’ll actually get penalized and other pages within your site may even suffer.
 Be sure your content is original.